Rapptz/discord.py/docs/logging.rst

 out and can any of ``CRITICAL``, ``ERROR``, ``WARNING``, ``INFO``, and ``DEBUG`` and if not specified defaults to ``WARNING``.

-More advance setups are possible with the ``logging`` module.
+More advance setups are possible with the :mod:`logging` module.
 To for example write the logs to a file called ``discord.log`` instead of outputting them to to the console the following snippet can be used::